 At the University of North Carolina, there was a study done after the crisis that revealed the following:

 “Lenders began originating massive numbers of high-risk mortgages from around 2004 to 2007, and loans from those vintage years exhibited higher default rates than loans created either before or after.”

 A study completed by John V Duca, John Muellbauer, and Anthony Murphy revealed those risky mortgages caused the housing crisis.

 “Our findings indicate that swings in credit standards played a major, if not the major, role in driving the recent boom and bust in US house prices.”

 How does mortgage lending from 2004 to 2007 compare to today’s lending for mortgages?

 Mortgage standards today have become very tight in some areas.
-There are many qualified home buyers out there having a hard time getting a mortgage.
+Many qualified home buyers are having a hard time getting a mortgage.
 If you have been thinking of buying a home but are not sure how this all works, contact the McT Real Estate Group right away.
+Take a look at what today’s mortgage rates are.
 We will be able to sit down and go over a comprehensive plan of action with you that is in line with your goals.